 Boston Named Finalist for Naismith Defensive Player of the Year

-COLUMBIA, S.C. – South Carolina women’s basketball sophomore forward Aliyah Boston is one of four finalists for the 2021 Naismith Women’s Defensive Player of the Year, the Atlanta Tipoff Club announced today.
-She is the only player to be named a finalist for this award, and she is the lone underclassman among this year’s four finalists.
+COLUMBIA, S.C. – South Carolina forward Aliyah Boston is a finalist for Naismith Women’s Defensive Player of the Year, the Atlanta Tipoff Club announced today.
+Boston is the only Gamecock all-time to be a finalist for this award, and she is the lone underclassman among this year’s four finalists.

 Boston was the SEC Defensive Player of the Year and, earlier this month, earned a spot on the Associated Press All-America Second Team.
 The 6-foot-5 forward finished the season ranked 11th in the country in total blocks (86) and 21st in blocks per game (2.61).
 Her 86 blocks are a South Carolina freshman record and rank fourth overall in program history.
 She swatted 10 shots in her college debut against Alabama State, tying for the most by an SEC freshman in league history and the overall South Carolina single-game record.
 Boston’s presence alone in the lane helped the Gamecocks hold opponents to just 33.3 percent shooting, which ranked fourth in the nation.